 We have a lot of information on how to get to each place along with detailed suggestions of what to see and do in a day while you are there in our article 16 of the best day trips from Kyoto.
 We’ve taken these trips ourselves, many of them multiple times over the years so they are genuinely all possible and enjoyable within a single day using public transport.

 ✈ For all the essential tips to help plan your visit to Japan see our comprehensive and FREE Japan guide.

 ✈ Free WIFI isn’t widely available in Japan.
 For translation, directions, timetables and other information on the go personal WIFI is one of our essentials.
-We look at the options in our cheat sheet to staying connected in Japan.
-We use WIFI2Go from Australia (mention us for a discount) or airport collection in Japan.
+We look at the options in our cheat sheet to stay connected in Japan.
+We use WIFI2Go from Australia (mention 2 Aussie Travellers for a discount) or airport collection in Japan.

 If you’ve been to Kyoto recently and think we missed something feel free to drop a comment below.
 If you’re planning to visit and still have a few questions let us know and we’ll get back to you.